Home | About USIG | What's New | Events

-French law recognizes two primary legal forms of not-for-profit, non-governmental organizations (“NGOs”): associations and foundations.
+French law recognizes two primary legal forms of not-for-profit, non-governmental organizations: associations and foundations.
 Associations may serve either a private or public benefit.
-Public benefit associations fall into one of two categories: (1) general interest; and (2) public utility.
+Public benefit associations fall into one of two categories: (1) general interest and (2) public utility.

-Trade unions, religious organizations, and political parties also qualify as NGOs, though their limited interaction with U.S. grantmakers places them outside the scope of this note.
+Trade unions, religious organizations, and political parties also qualify as not-for-organizations (NPOs), though their limited interaction with U.S. grantmakers places them outside the scope of this Note.

 B. Tax Laws